An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

-\item If we also wish to find a drawing of $G$ with $\mathop{\mathrm{cr}}(G)+O(n^4/(\log\log n)^{\delta'})$ crossings, then we first need access to a simple and locally optimal drawing of drawing of $G_\mathcal{P}$ (or a graph that is very close to $G_\mathcal{P}$ with respect to $d_\square$) with crossing number $\mathop{\mathrm{cr}}(G_\mathcal{P})+O(n^4/(\log\log n)^{\delta'})$.
-A drawing of $G_\mathcal{P}$ with this many crossings can be obtained by combining the drawing of $G/\mathcal{P}$ provided by~\ref{teo:exactcr} with the technique used in the proof of the right side inequality in the statement of Theorem~\ref{teo:blowup} (see the above proof).
-Now, we round the weights of the edges so that they can be written as an integer divided by $O(1/(\log\log n)^{\delta'/2})$, thus obtaining a new graph $G_\mathcal{P}'$ whose crossing number differs from that of $G_\mathcal{P}$ by at most $O(n^4/(\log\log n)^{\delta'})$.
-In order to construct a locally optimal drawing of $G_\mathcal{P}'$, we iteratively refine the drawing by using Dijkstra's algorithm to redraw the edges until it is no longer possible to keep going.
-Each step reduces the weighted sum of the crossings by $\Omega(1/(\log\log n)^{\delta'})$, so the whole process takes polynomial-time.
-Now we can follow the proof of Theorem~\ref{teo:closegraphs}, which is essentially algorithmic, to obtain a drawing of $G$.
-At some point during this procedure, we also require a locally optimal drawing of a certain subgraph of $G$; this drawing can be constructed just as we did for $G_\mathcal{P}'$, since every step reduces the weighted sum of the crossings by at least $1$.
-The expected number of crossings in the resulting drawing of $G$ is $\mathop{\mathrm{cr}}(G)+o(n^4)$, and the probability that the algorithm fails to deliver a drawing with crossing number close to this quantity can be bounded from above using the fact that the no drawing with crossing number less than $\mathop{\mathrm{cr}}(G)$ can ever be generated.
+\item Write $\delta'=1/8c$.
+If we also wish to find a drawing of $G$ with $\mathop{\mathrm{cr}}(G)+O(n^4/(\log\log n)^{\delta'})$ crossings, then we first need access to a simple and locally optimal drawing of $G_\mathcal{P}$ (or of a graph that is very close to $G_\mathcal{P}$ with respect to $d_\square$) with crossing number $\mathop{\mathrm{cr}}(G_\mathcal{P})+O(n^4/(\log\log n)^{\delta'})$.
+A drawing of $G_\mathcal{P}$ with this many crossings can be obtained by combining the drawing of $G/\mathcal{P}$ provided by~\ref{teo:exactcr} with the technique used in the proof of the right hand side inequality in the statement of Theorem~\ref{teo:blowup}.
+Next, we round the weights of the edges of $G_{\mathcal P}$ so that they can be written as an integer divided by some fixed integer $s=\Theta(\log\log n)^{\delta'}$, thus obtaining a new graph $G_\mathcal{P}'$ whose crossing number differs from that of $G_\mathcal{P}$ by at most $O(n^4/(\log\log n)^{\delta'})$.
+In order to construct a locally optimal drawing of $G_\mathcal{P}'$, we iteratively refine the drawing by using Dijkstra's algorithm to redraw the edges until it is no longer possible to reduce the crossing number of the drawing in this manner.
+Each step reduces the weighted sum of the crossings by at least $1/s^2$, so the whole process takes polynomial time.
+Now, we can follow the proof of Theorem~\ref{teo:closegraphs}, which is essentially algorithmic, to obtain a random drawing of $G$.
+At some point during this procedure, we also require a locally optimal drawing of a certain subgraph of $G$; this drawing can be constructed just as we did for $G_\mathcal{P}'$, since every step will reduce the weighted sum of the crossings by at least $1$.
+The expected number of crossings in the resulting drawing of $G$ is $\mathop{\mathrm{cr}}(G)+O(n^4/(\log\log n)^{\delta'})$, and the probability that the algorithm fails to deliver a drawing with crossing number close to this quantity can be bounded from above using Markov's inequality together with the fact that no drawing with crossing number less than $\mathop{\mathrm{cr}}(G)$ can ever be generated.